 The program can be found here.

-On Tuesday, March 1, the school offers two parallel tracks: The Philosophical Track focuses on theoretical aspects, metaethics and moral responsibility.
-The Empirical Track offers theoretical foundations as well as a number of practical ethical aspects in neuroscience, such as deep brain stimulation, brain death, artificial intelligence, and data protection.
+- The Empirical Track offers theoretical foundations as well as a number of practical ethical aspects in neuroscience, such as deep brain stimulation, animal experimentation, artificial intelligence, and data protection.

 Fees: The Winter School is free of cost but registration is necessary.